nuttycom/scala_world-2017/slides.md

 ---------------

 We need an applicative functor, but maybe not for the whole schema type.
-What about just for the product types?
+What about just for the record (product) types?

 ~~~scala
 case class JObjT[A](props: Props[A]) extends JSchema[A]